shushcat/pom/README.md

     pom

+An initial task can be optionally provided at the command line, in which case the user will not be prompted until subsequent intervals.

 Synopsis
 -----------

-The `pom` utility counts down for a predefined length of time while you work on a task.
+The `pom` utility prompts for a task, then counts down for a predefined length of time while you work.
 When each period ends, `pom` plays a chime and adds a datestamped entry to `~/pom.log` before counting down for a five-minute break period and chiming again.
 Every four breaks, a twenty-minute break is triggered, after which the utility exits.

 Configuration
 --------------